Visualization of Roman APT products#

 Number of selected exposures 108348

-In this case, instead of a reference position and the relative V2, V3 angles, we directly have the RA, DEC, and PA of the WFI_CEN aperture, so we can use these directly via build_single_exp_map_cen.
-Let’s start with a single segment within the HLWAS medium field (Survey Step 97).
+In this case, instead of a reference position and the relative V2, V3 angles, we directly have the RA, DEC, and PA of the WFI_CEN aperture, so that we can use these directly via build_single_exp_map_cen.
+Let’s start with a single segment within the HLWAS medium field (Pass 97).

 # Setting resollution parameters used by HEALPix